 Description

-These Roasted Balsamic Rosemary Chicken Leg Quarters are marinated in balsamic vinegar, soy sauce, rosemary, and brown sugar, then oven-roasted till tender.
-Serve with pasta, potato, or rice for a simple and delicious meal.
+These Roasted Balsamic Rosemary Chicken Leg Quarters are marinated in balsamic vinegar, soy sauce, rosemary, and brown sugar and oven-roasted until tender.
+Serve with pasta, potato, or riceΒ for a simple and delicious meal.

 Ingredients